 The Amish Knoxville Trestle Table wears a straight apron.

-The Queen Anne Cherry Wood Dining Table wears a formal style apron.
+The Amish Queen Anne Dining Table wears a formal style apron.
 Formal aprons may include scalloping, routing or beading.

 The apron on a round or oval table like the Amish Custom Double Pedestal Dining Table is amazing.
 The apron is one solid steam bent piece of wood that curves.

 The Amish Ripple Back Pedestal Table has no apron, adding to its contemporary style.

 Do Extensions Wear Aprons?